kalbir/personal-awesome-list/README.md

 ## Life

 - [How to shine shoes](https://thearmoury.com/blogs/journal/how-to-shine-shoes) &mdash; the world shoe shine champion shows how to shine and get a mirror finish.

+- [Swedish cardamom buns](http://www.swedishfood.com/swedish-food-recipes-biscuits-cakes/509-cardamom-buns) &mdash I'd been working on making cardamom buns for ages with a few different recipes and it wasn't going great.
+Then one day I was doing my usual reading of [uses this](https://usesthis.com/) when I came across this recipe in the post of the [wonder Darra Goldstein](https://usesthis.com/interviews/darra.goldstein/), linguist and cookbook writer extrordinare!
+Reader, they were marvellous.